oclyke/city-skies/src/modules/api/README.md

 path | json? | description
 ---|---|---
-/index | ✅ | provides api support information for this instance
+/index | ✅ | provides api support information for this instance /alive |  | allows for checking the connection to the instance

 ## api versioning